decebals/wicket-dashboard/README.md

 Demo
 -------------------
 I have a tiny demo application.
-In this demo I have implemented three widgets types: a chart widget using [open flash chart] (http://teethgrinder.co.uk/open-flash-chart-2), a chart widget using [jqplot] (http://www.jqplot.com) and a loremipsum widget (display a Lorem Ipsum).
+In this demo I have implemented three widgets types: a chart widget using [open flash chart](http://teethgrinder.co.uk/open-flash-chart-2), a chart widget using [jqplot](http://www.jqplot.com), a handy widget for generating and animating nice & clean gauges using [justgage](http://justgage.com) and a loremipsum widget (display a Lorem Ipsum).

 The demo application is in demo package.
 To run the demo application use: